s-amundson/wpa_2p1/readme.md

 1. Access https://0.0.0.0:8000/ and the issue should hopefully be resolved!

 ### Docker Desktop
-While not necessary, you may find it helpfu to install the [Docker Desktop](https://www.docker.com/products/docker-desktop/) UI to manage your containers.
+While not necessary, you may find it helpful to install the [Docker Desktop](https://www.docker.com/products/docker-desktop/) UI to manage your containers.
 If there are build-related issues, try clearing your containers, images, volumes, and builds.